specktakel/hierarchical_nu/examples/simulation_study/README.md

 The total number of independent simulation/fit runs will be `n_node` x `n_jobs` x `n_subjobs`.

+A slightly different approach is shown in `array_run.sh`.
+The downside of `parallel_run.sh` using multiple nodes for one job is that all nodes have to be free for the job to start.
+Using arrays, a single array tasks only requires one node.
+The array job be staggered and single array tasks whenever the next free node is allocated to the job.

 ## Check results

 See the `check_results` notebook for how to use the `ModelCheck` class to have a look at the results.